handtracking-io/yoha/README.md

 #### Supported hand poses:

 <ul>
-  <li>Pinch</li>
+  <li>Pinch (index finger and thumb touch)</li>
   <li>Fist</li>
 </ul>

 Your desired pose is not on this list?
-Feel free to create a GitHub issue for it.
+Feel free to create an <a href="https://github.com/handtracking-io/yoha/issues/new/choose">issue</a> for it.

 ### Performance